-- The kicking team's restraining line is their own 35-yd line
+- The kicking team's restraining line is their own 35-yard line

-- All players besides the kicker must be lined up 5 yards from the restraining lines
+- All players besides the kicker must be lined up five yards behind the restraining line

-- At least four (4) players must be on each side of the kicker on the kicking team
+- At least four players must be on each side of the kicker

-- Players on the kicking team can only recover the ball once it has either traveled to the receiving team's restraining lines (10 yards) or if a player on the receiving team touches it first
+- The kicking team can only recover the ball when it has gone 10 or more yards or if a player on the receiving team touches it